 Fostering innovation, generating new knowledge and ideas.
 Working with the infectious disease community worldwide to promote collaboration among researchers.
-Enabling investigators to extend their research experience, learning, and sharing outside their region.
+Enabling investigators to extend their research experience, learning, and sharing inside and outside their region.
 Supporting infectious disease professionals to develop their skills, conduct groundbreaking scientific research, and expand their horizons.

 Professional development opportunities and funding for original scientific research.

 Questions and requests for additional information about any of the following grants should be directed to: firstname.lastname@example.org.

 ISID’s research grants are one of the Society’s signature programs and are instrumental in fulfilling ISID’s commitment to funding researchers from countries which bear the greatest burden of infectious disease.
 To date over 175 grants have been awarded to infectious diseases researchers from 46 countries.